Skip to Content

 Photography

 Rooted in a spirit of experimentation, our curriculum gives students the tools to discover their own motivations as artists and to create images that communicate them meaningfully.
-Merging the traditions and possibilities of the medium – both analog and digital skills – students develop visual literacy and a rich appreciation for the complex language of images
+Merging the traditions and possibilities of the medium—both analog and digital—students develop visual literacy and a rich appreciation for the complex language of images.

-Sophomore Year – In their first year as Photography majors, students learn to use large format cameras with black and white film developed and printed in our darkrooms.
-They achieve technical excellence in silver printing and begin to develop a personal vision.
+Sophomore Year – You’ll learn to use a large format camera with black and white film developed and printed in our darkrooms.
+You’ll achieve technical excellence in silver printing and begin to develop a personal vision.
+These first steps help you build the technical skills and visual literacy needed to start shaping your own artistic voice.

-Senior Year – Students’ focus shifts to extended projects, portfolio development, and artist statements; they present their thesis projects in a gallery exhibition and produce a catalog.
+Senior Year – Your senior year is all about bringing your vision together.
+Your focus shifts to extended projects, portfolio development, and crafting artist statements.
+You’ll present your thesis projects in a gallery exhibition and produce a professional catalog.

-At the end of every semester, students present their final work to a panel of faculty and accomplished artists, curators and writers.
+You’ll be taught by practicing artists and visiting professionals who are nationally and internationally recognized.
+At the end of each semester, you’ll present your final work to a panel of faculty and accomplished guest artists, curators, and writers.

 • Develop visual, conceptual, and aesthetic expertise